 How do I cancel a reservation?

-- Choose 'cancel' next to the item you have previously reserved
+- Click on 'Cancel' next to the item you no longer require

 How else can I renew items?